smarter-sh/smarter/docs/source/smarter-framework/guides/contributing.rst

 Contributing
 ============

 Thank you for considering contributing to this project!
+Alternatively, if you've forked the repository and want to understand how to build and test your changes locally, you'll find detailed instructions here as well.
 You should be able to work unencumbered in any of Linux, macOS or Windows.
 There are various technology-specific resources that you’ll need to initialize in your development environment.
 See setup instructions below for each technology.

+.. admonition:: Contributor Note

+    Please adhere to the Smarter framework's style guide when contributing to this module.

+    - Use Sphinx-style docstrings with clear parameter definitions, notes, warnings, and usage examples.
+    - Follow PEP 8 for code formatting and naming conventions.
+    - Prefer DRY (Don't Repeat Yourself) principles; utility functions should be generic and reusable.
+    - Document any deprecations or breaking changes clearly.
+    - Ensure compatibility with Python 3.12 or later, Django 5.x or later, DRF 3.x or later, and Pydantic 2.9 or later.

 How to Contribute
 -----------------